LiveCodeBench/LiveCodeBench/README.md

 ## Submit Models to Leaderboard
 To submit models to the leaderboard you can fill out [this form](https://forms.gle/h2abvAHh6UnhWzzd9).
 You will need to fill out model details and provide the generated evaluation file with model generations and pass@1 scores.
 We will review the submission and add the model to the leaderboard accordingly.

+## ERRATA
+We maintain a list of known issues and updates in the [ERRATA.md](./ERRATA.md) file.
+Particularly, we document issues regarding erroneous tests and problems not amenable to autograding.
+We are constantly using this feedback to improve our problem selection heuristics as we update LiveCodeBench.

 ## Results
 LiveCodeBench can be used to evaluate performance of LLMs on different time-windows (using problem release date to filter the models).